Student Society in Trondheim

 The Student Society in Trondheim (Studentersamfundet i Trondhjem, Samfundet for short) is Norway's largest student society.

-Besides housing a café, a restaurant, several bars and frequently hosting concerts and other activities (among them Norway's biggest culture festival, UKA), it is an independent organization for all students and teachers in Trondheim, owned fully by its members.
+It is an independent organization for all students and teachers in Trondheim, owned fully by its members.
 At the end of 2011, it had around 9000 members.

-Many famous artists have held concerts here.
-Among others, Sex Pistols, Iggy Pop, N.E.R.D., Phoenix, Public Enemy, White Lies, Crystal Fighters, Tom McRae, Motörhead, Suede, Motorpsycho, Dum Dum Boys, In Flames and many, many more.
-Quite a few famous Norwegian bands have started their careers on one of Samfundet's many stages.
-Some examples are Knutsen & Ludvigsen, deLillos and Postgirobygget.
+Samfundet's buildings house a café, a restaurant, and several bars.
+The society frequently hosts concerts and other activities, including UKA, the largest cultural festival in Norway.
+Musical artists that have performed within Samfundet include Sex Pistols, Iggy Pop, N.E.R.D., Phoenix, Public Enemy, White Lies, Crystal Fighters, Tom McRae, Motörhead, Suede, Motorpsycho, Dum Dum Boys, and In Flames, among others.
+Several Norwegian bands, such as Knutsen & Ludvigsen, deLillos and Postgirobygget, have started their careers on one of Samfundet's many stages.

-Every other year world figures attend The Student Society through its festival ISFiT and past speakers include the Dalai Lama, former Director-General of WHO Gro Harlem Brundtland and Nobel Peace Prize Laureates José Ramos-Horta and Wangari Maathai.
+Every other year, world figures attend The Student Society through its festival ISFiT.
+Past speakers include the Dalai Lama, former Director-General of the World Health Organization Gro Harlem Brundtland and Nobel Peace Prize Laureates José Ramos-Horta and Wangari Maathai.

-From 1992 to 2014 Samfundet transformed into Trondheim InterRail Center (TIRC) during the summer (from late June to mid August).

-TIRC was started in 1992 by members of the Student Society, and was run by society volunteers every summer.
+From 1992 to 2014, Samfundet transformed into Trondheim InterRail Center (TIRC), run by society volunteers every summer.

 History

-One week after the opening of the Norwegian Institute of Technology (NTH) (later the Norwegian University of Science and Technology, NTNU) on September 15, 1910, a group of students met and decided to create a student society, and the following week, on October 1, Norges Tekniske Høgskolens Studentersamfund ("The student society of NTH") came into existence.
+One week after the opening of the Norwegian Institute of Technology (NTH) (later the Norwegian University of Science and Technology, NTNU) on September 15, 1910, a group of students met and decided to create a student society.
+On October 1, Norges Tekniske Høgskolens Studentersamfund ("The student society of NTH") was created.

-At first, membership was limited to NTH students; this was later expanded to all students (aged 18 and older) in the Trondheim area, and thus, in 1912, the name changed into Studentersamfundet i Trondhjem ("The student society of Trondheim"), which still is its current name, although the city has switched names twice since.
+Membership was initially limited to NTH students but later expanded to all students (aged 18 and older) in the Trondheim area.
+In 1912, to reflect the expanded membership, the society's name changed to Studentersamfundet i Trondhjem ("The student society of Trondheim").
+This is its current name, although the society has switched names twice since.

-In the first two years, Samfundet did not have its own building, but in 1912, they bought an old abandoned circus building (only known as "Cirkus"), and 15 years later, in 1927, building of the characteristic red round house began, which is known today as Samfundet.
-In 1929, the building was finished and the activities were moved.
-Although Cirkus was abandoned, the old traditions were carried through by architect Eystein Michaelsen; Storsalen (the main concert hall) still looks very much like a circus.
+Samfundet did not have its own building for its first two years, but in 1912, they bought an old abandoned circus building (only known as "Cirkus").
+The Cassa Rossa, known by Samfundet members as the "red round house", was constructed from 1927 to 1929 by Carl and Eyvind Michalsen, and the society's activities were moved there.
+Although Cirkus was abandoned, architect Eyvind Michalsen maintained the old traditions within the new building; Storsalen, the main concert hall, still looks very much like a circus.

-The building still stands, with active maintenance on a day-to-day basis and bigger projects taking place every two years (related to UKA).